kreshanatomy/Myntra-TheRecursives/README.md

 Hello, The Recursives.
-Made with passion for Myntra Hack For She
+Made with passion for Myntra We For She